singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

 The add command always requires a named view attribute (e.g.,``system_modules`` is a list) and then one or more values to add to it.
 This will write the view module to your view, and the module file symlinked should always attempt to try loading it.
+Note that if you are using modules version `earlier than 4.8 <https://github.com/cea-hpc/modules/issues/392>`_ the ``try-load`` command is not available so you will not have support for view customizations.

 Delete a View